kliao12/AFS_subtype_analysis/README.md

   - Note: files with accompanying same name .slurm scripts were run in parallel to avoid long computation times.

 Step 2) Install software needed to run all analysis completely from scratch.
   - R libraries needed can be found in ./scripts/libraries_needed.R.
-(Note: Analysis run using R version 4.2.2)
+    - Note: Analysis run using R version 4.2.2)
+    - Note: Package 'xlsx' was used in analysis to export to .xlsx files, but some computers had issues installing so commented out
+  - Python 3
   - DaDi - Python 3 version (https://dadi.readthedocs.io/en/latest/user-guide/installation/)
-  - SLURM like parallel computing environment
+  - SLURM for parallel computing

 Step 3) Run analysis by going through entire_analysis.R in sections.
   - Create AFS for each of 96 mutation subtypes.
 Outputs separate txt file for each and a single with all 96 subtypes.
   - Create dataframe of genome wide AFS statistics for each of 96 subtypes.
-Includes D, D-2, % singles, doubles, triples, etc
-- AFS heterogeneity across subtypes and signals of recurrent mutations and gene conversion shaping the AFS
+Includes D, D-2, % singles, doubles, triples, etc AFS heterogeneity across subtypes and signals of recurrent mutations and gene conversion shaping the AFS
     - Signals of mutation rate/recurrent mutations on AFS.
 Look at singleton/doubleton ratio by mutation rate
     - Signals of gBGC on AFS.
 Split into WS, SW, and indifferent mutation types.
 Compare D and D-2 across subtypes
-- Effect of genome wide AFS heterogeneity across subtypes on demographic inference using DaDi
+  - DaDi Analysis: Effect of genome wide AFS heterogeneity across subtypes on demographic inference
+    - These scripts require installing DaDi on Python3 (see above).
-- Effect of subtype composition and local genomic factors on the local AFS
+  - Regional 100Kb Analysis: Effect of subtype composition and local genomic factors on the regional AFS